WXY-Belief/CTUnet/README.md

-# CTUnet
-CTUnet: A Novel Paradigm Integrating CNNs and Transformers for Medical Image Segmentation
+# CTUnet: A Novel Paradigm Integrating CNNs and Transformers for Medical Image Segmentation